 - Name and address of the current registered agent

 - The name and details of the new agent

 The State of Vermont provides specific requirements that your registered agent must comply with.
 The agent you select for your LLC must be:

-- A business entity that has obtained authorization to conduct business in the State.
+- A business entity (such as a domestic corporation, another limited liability company, or a foreign corporation or foreign limited liability company) that has obtained authorization to conduct business in the State.